Master class: Mastering the interview (print focus) **pre-registered attendees only

 Corey Johnson is an investigative reporter at the Tampa Bay Times.
 His work has uncovered police corruption, coerced prison sterilizations, state regulatory failures, excessive governmental secrecy and university scandals.
 His efforts have won IRE's top prize, the Gold Medal, was a finalist for the Pulitzer Prize and garnered many other state and national honors. @CoreyGJohnson

 Marisa Kwiatkowski is an investigative reporter for USA TODAY.
-Marisa has earned more than 50 awards, including the Louis M. Lyons Award for Conscience and Integrity in Journalism, IRE's Tom Renner Award, a Sigma Delta Chi Award in public service, the Casey Medal for Meritorious Journalism and Will Rogers Humanitarian Award.
+She handles investigations relating to social services and children.
+Marisa has earned more than 50 awards, including the 2019 Louis M. Lyons Award for Conscience and Integrity in Journalism, IRE's Tom Renner Award, a Sigma Delta Chi Award in public service and Casey Medal for Meritorious Journalism.
 She previously worked for media outlets in Indiana, South Carolina and Michigan. @IndyMarisaK

 No tipsheets have yet been uploaded for this event.